Student Tours for A.P. English Classes: The Monuments of Monumental Writers

 Hannibal, Missouri

-On the West side of the Mississippi River, a small town called Hannibal breathes life into the stories of Mark Twain.
-There, you’ll get a glimpse into Twain’s life as a young boy, and the real life places, neighbors, and friends that inspired tales like The Adventures of Huckleberry Finn, Tom Sawyer, more literary classics.
+On the west side of the Mississippi River, a small town called Hannibal breathes life into the stories of Mark Twain.
+Here, you’ll get a glimpse into Twain’s life as a young boy, and the real-life places, neighbors, and friends that inspired tales like The Adventures of Huckleberry Finn, Tom Sawyer, and more literary classics.

-At the Mark Twain Boyhood Home and Museum, you’ll visit replicas of the author's home, the drugstore he once worked at, and the home of his childhood sweetheart, who inspired the character of Becky Thatcher.
-On a tour of the museum, you’ll also see a replica of the “Huck Finn” House, where you’ll get to know the very real, impoverished life of the boy that inspired the namesake book of adventures.
-The museum also features interactive displays, and artifacts like Mark Twain's Oxford gown, iconic white jacket, and even his typewriter!
+At the Mark Twain Boyhood Home and Museum, you’ll visit replicas of the author’s home, the drugstore where he once worked, and the home of his childhood sweetheart, who inspired the character of Becky Thatcher.
+On a tour of the museum, you’ll also see a replica of the “Huck Finn House,” where you’ll learn about the real boy whose life inspired Twain’s adventures.
+The museum also features interactive displays and artifacts like Twain’s Oxford gown, iconic white jacket, and even his typewriter!

-You can’t leave Hannibal without traversing the Mark Twain Cave Complex where Twain played as a child– it's the very cave that inspired The Adventures of Huckleberry Finn.
-There, you can walk in the footsteps of Tom and Huck and get a unique peek into the creative mind of Samuel Clemens (Mark Twain is his pen name).
+You can’t leave Hannibal without exploring the Mark Twain Cave Complex where Twain played as a child—it’s the very cave that inspired The Adventures of Huckleberry Finn.
+There, you can walk in the footsteps of Tom and Huck and get a unique peek into the creative mind of Samuel Clemens (Mark Twain’s real name).
 You might even see his authentic 170-year-old signature etched into the wall!

-Hannibal is home to many other sites honoring the author, including the Mark Twain Memorial Lighthouse and murals illustrating Twain and his iconic characters.
+Hannibal is also home to other sites honoring the author, including the Mark Twain Memorial Lighthouse and murals illustrating Twain and his iconic characters.

 Shakespeare